 If we had you at “fun and collaborative,” access the template below:

-Why is it important to conduct performance reviews for childcare staff?
+Why is it important to conduct performance reviews for childcare staff members?

 Regardless of where you work, or who you are, many people dread evaluations because of the feeling of being measured or judged for their work.
 It’s natural to want to do a good job and feel uneasy if that’s not perceived as the case.
 The reality is, performance evaluations are one of the most powerful communication tools that childcare leaders can use to connect with your team.